jbsoum/Truecharts-Build-Tutorial/README.md

     - See here for recommended system requirements from TrueCharts: [Truecharts - Recommended System Requirements](https://truecharts.org/manual/systemrequirements/)
     - Learn from my mistakes, and pay heed to the requirement that your **apps run on a separate SSD pool with at least 250GB**
       - I built out a bunch of apps on a regular HDD mirrored pool and could not transfer everything over to an SSD pool, using **any kind of backup / restore methodology**
-    - For your boot pool, consider an SSD drive of at least 16GB
+    - For your boot pool, consider an SSD drive of at least 32GB
       - People used to use thumb drives for these, but I think these days, TrueNAS will [burn those out quick](https://www.truenas.com/community/threads/truenas-on-usb-drive.91273/)
+      - 16GB will be for the OS, and an additional 16GB can be used as a swap partition
     - For your data pool, consider RAIDZ1/2/3 or mirrored VDEVs
       - Internet searches will produce many opinions on whether you should go with Z1/2/3 or mirrored pools.
       - Basically, mirrored pools sacrifice capacity (at least half of your space will be redundancy) in exchange for speed